On the intersection form of fillings: Proof of

-\end{proposition} \begin{proof} We perform a full neck-stretching along the boundary, then any curve in $\cM_{\overline{\alpha},\check{\gamma}_j, B}$ will converge to a SFT building type curve, since $B \subset W$.
-The top level curve is necessarily connected by \cite[Proposition 9.17]{cieliebak2018symplectic}, with one fixed negative puncture at $1$ which will connect to the component that eventually intersects $B$.
-But there might be other free moving punctures that will eventually be closed off by holomorphic planes.
+\end{proposition} \begin{proof} We perform a full neck-stretching along the boundary of $W_D$, then any curve in $\cM^{\overline{\alpha}}_{\check{\gamma}_j, B}$ will converge to a SFT-building type curve, since $B \subset W_D$.
+The top-level curve is necessarily connected by \cite[Proposition 9.17]{cieliebak2018symplectic}, with one fixed negative puncture at $1$ which will connect to the component that eventually intersects $B$.
+But there might be other free-moving punctures that will eventually be closed off by holomorphic planes.
 Let $\gamma$ denote the Reeb orbit on the puncture $1$, and $\beta_i$ be those Reeb orbits on those free punctures.
-Then the virtual dimension of this moduli space is $\mu_{\CZ}(\overline{\alpha})-\mu_{\CZ}(\check{\gamma}_j)-(\mu_{\CZ}(\gamma)+n-1)-\sum (\mu_{\CZ}(\beta_i)+n-3)$.
-We have all Reeb orbits that can potentially appear must have $\mu_{\CZ} \ge 1$.
-Since we can assume transversely for the upper level curve.
-Therefore the only possibility is $\gamma$ is one of $\gamma_i$ and there is no $\beta_i$, and we have the expected dimension is $0$, for otherwise, the expected dimension is negative.
-After the top level, we might have several levels of curves in the symplectization, with the topmost curve with only one positive puncture asymptotic to $\gamma_i$.
-Since $\gamma_i$ is simple, the topmost curve is necessarily somewhere injective, hence we can assume transversality for this curve.
+Then the virtual dimension of this moduli space of the topmost curve is $\mu_{\CZ}(\overline{\alpha})-\mu_{\CZ}(\check{\gamma}_j)-(\mu_{\CZ}(\gamma)+n-1)-\sum (\mu_{\CZ}(\beta_i)+n-3)$.
+Although there might be Reeb orbits of $(Y,\alpha_D)$ with $\mu_{\CZ}<1$, all Reeb orbits that can potentially appear in $\{\gamma,\beta_1,\beta_2,\ldots\}$ must have $\mu_{\CZ} \ge 1$ by \Cref{prop:reeb} as their period must be smaller than that of $\alpha$ which is at most $D$.
+Since we can assume transversely for the topmost curve, as we are using $S^1$-dependent almost complex structures on the topmost level.
+Therefore the only possibility for $\gamma$ is one of $\gamma_i$ and there is no $\beta_i$, and we have the expected dimension is $0$, for otherwise, the expected dimension is negative.
+After the topmost level, we might have several levels of curves in the symplectization, with the topmost curve in the symplectization portion with only one positive puncture asymptotic to $\gamma_i$.
+Since $\gamma_i$ is simple, the topmost curve in the symplectization portion is necessarily somewhere injective, hence we can assume transversality for the topmost curve.
 Since the curve must connect to some component that eventually intersects $B$, therefore the curve must have at least one negative end $\gamma'$, then the expected dimension of the moduli space of this curve is $\mu_{\CZ}(\gamma_i)-\mu_{\CZ}(\gamma')-\sum_j (\mu_{\CZ}(\beta_j)+n-3)-1$.
 Since $\mu_{\CZ}(\gamma_i)$ is the lowest and all SFT grading $\mu_{\CZ}(\beta_i)+n-3$ are positive, we have the dimension is negative.
-As a result, there is no curve in the symplectization.
-The last part is the curve in the completion $\widehat{W}$, which is exactly $\cN_{\gamma_i,B}$ with expected dimension $0$.
-Since $\gamma_i$ is simple, transversality is not a issue.
-Therefore the right hand side is the count from the fully stretched almost complex structure.
-If we assume we start with an almost complex structure that is stretched enough, we may assume in the process of stretching there is no curve in $\cM_{\overline{\alpha},\overline{\beta}}$ and $\cM_{\overline{\beta},\check{\gamma}_i}$ with expected dimension $-1$.
-Moreover, we also assume there is no curve in $\cM_{\overline{\beta},\overline{\gamma},B}$ with expected dimension $-1$ in the process of stretching, for otherwise, we have a curve in a moduli space of negative dimension after the full stretch.
-Since $B$ is closed, in the process of neck-stretching, we only have $\cM_{\overline{\alpha},\check{\gamma}_j,B}$ and $\sum_{k=1}^N \# \cN_{\overline{\alpha},\check{\gamma}_j, \gamma_k} \times \cN_{\gamma_k, B}$ as boundary corresponding to the two ends of the neck-stretching parameter. \end{proof} We define $\cN_{\check{\gamma}_i,\gamma_j}$ to be the compactified moduli space of
+As a result, there is no topmost curve in the symplectization, i.e.\ no curves in the symplectization portion.
+The last part is the curve in the completion $\widehat{W}_D$, which is exactly $\cN_{\gamma_i,B}$ with expected dimension $0$.
+Since $\gamma_i$ is simple, transversality is not an issue.
+Therefore the right-hand side is the count from the fully stretched almost complex structure.